By Latitude · Updated March 2026

 Best for: Production multi-turn agents

-Limitations: Narrower integration surface than LangSmith or Langfuse for non-standard frameworks; GEPA requires structured annotation workflow to work well
+Limitations: Narrower integration surface than LangSmith or Langfuse for non-standard frameworks; the intelligence layer works best with a structured annotation workflow

 2. Braintrust